scannon2k/python-machine-learning/README.md

 # python-machine-learning

-Stores machine learning and data science projects using python
+`pokemon_ml.ipynb`: Introduction to clustering, regression, and random forest using data from the popular mobile game Pokémon GO.
+Uses python data science libraries like `sklearn`, `pandas`, `matplotlib`, `seaborn`, and `scipy`.